 p=reject

-⚠️ Don’t skip to p=reject.
-If you have legitimate senders that aren’t properly authenticated, their emails will be blocked.
-Always monitor first, fix issues, then gradually enforce.
+⚠️ Don’t skip straight to blocking.
+If you have legitimate services that aren’t set up properly yet, their emails will be blocked too.
+Always monitor first, fix problems, then gradually tighten.

 Quick-Start Checklist